Royal Canin Mini (Dry)

 Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

 And lastly, this food also contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Royal Canin Mini Puppy appears to be an average dry dog food.
+Judging by its ingredients alone, Royal Canin Mini Puppy dog food appears to be an average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 30% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 43% for the overall product line.